bufemc/a1fbox/README.md

 #### Alternatives
 If you search an alternative in PHP for automated call blocking, check out [fbcallrouter].
 This project by Volker Pueschel aka blacksenator gave me some impulses.

+#### Data folder: ONB

+Like previous mentioned project, this uses _ONB_ = OrtsNetzBereiche (Vorwahlbereiche/Vorwahlen) aka local area codes.
+The list used is from the "BNetzA" (German "Bundesnetzagentur") and should be valid for a limited period of time.
+If you want to update them, then download the offered CSV file (see link titled "Vorwahlverzeichnis") from [BNetzA-ONB].
+Unpack the archive (there can be an archive in the archive, unpack also this) and save the file, but renamed to ```onb.csv```, in the ./data directory.

+ONB file provided here, was originally named: NVONB.INTERNET.20200610.ONB

 #### Guessed parameters for call monitor types (there is no official document?)
 If anyone knows an official document please tell me!